aidandagnall/XsizedY/README.md

 ### **Is this as pointless as it sounds?**

-Somehow, it's even more pointless that it sounds.
+Somehow, it's even more pointless than it sounds.

 ### **Is the ranking system remotely fair?**